ebeneliason/easy-pattern/README.md

 ![Dashing Without Ease Example Zoomed](images/dashing-static@3x.gif)

-You can add easing to the overall pattern to amplify its effects:
+You can add easing on top of the image table animation to amplify its effect:

 ```lua
 EasyPattern {